 Working alongside the Fleming Fund team at a crucial point in their project, and supporting them to learn a new approach to service design, was a highlight of my year.
 I shared my own experience and skills – while also learning how a policy team functions in a high-profile global project with many competing priorities.

 For me, coaching and mentoring is a great technique for upskilling people – particularly in new ways of working like user-centred design.
 I’ve been both the mentee and the mentor, and each time I’ve learnt something new.
 As the benefits go both ways, it is something we need to do more of in the healthcare sector – whether it’s between teams or between departments.

 Coaching and mentoring doesn’t have to be “formal”, either: sometimes it’s a simple as bringing experience from another part of the healthcare sector to work alongside an established team, providing a fresh perspective.
 Or, even simpler, just being available to take a call or go for coffee, and chat about a challenge a colleague is facing or a question they have.

-If you’re new to user-centred design or digital, join the DH Digital Product Manager and Friends meet up to connect with other teams in healthcare and share experiences.
-Contact Matt Harrington, Product Manager at DH Digital, to learn more.
+If you’re new to user-centred design or digital, join the DHSC Digital Product Manager and Friends meet up to connect with other teams in healthcare and share experiences.
+Contact Dharmesh Chauhan, Product Manager at DHSC Digital, to learn more.